Firefox attacks: Homeland Security urges all users to update browsers immediately in rare warning

-If you use Mozilla Firefox’s web browser you’ll want to drop what you are doing right now and update it.
-That urging doesn’t just come from Mozilla–it comes from the United State’s Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA).
+If you use Mozilla Firefox’s web browser, you’ll want to drop what you are doing right now and update it.
+That urging doesn’t just come from Mozilla—it comes from the United States Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA).

-The issue is Firefox versions for desktop older than the just-patched version contains a critical vulnerability that could allow an attacker to take control of a user’s entire operating system–no matter whether they use Windows or Mac.
+The issue is this: Firefox versions for desktop older than the just-patched version contain a critical vulnerability that could allow an attacker to take control of a user’s entire operating system—whether they use Windows or Mac.
 More alarming, the vulnerability is already being exploited in the wild, thus Homeland Security stepping in with the urgent plea for users to upgrade.

 From CISA’s warning: